 If you are looking for ways to store shampoo bars, I have created an article dedicated to the topic.

 How to Store Shampoo Bars

-Most shampoo bars come with their own packaging which will also act as its storage.
+To store shampoo bars you can often use their own packaging they come with.
 Additional ways to store shampoo bars are draining shower racks, soap trays with drainage, wooden shampoo bar dishes/trays, or mesh bags.
 And if you’re traveling, you can use shampoo bar tins or shampoo bar travel cases.
 Cut your shampoo bar into quarter-sized pieces for longer use and make it a habit to drain and dry your shampoo bar every after use.